 This often works in tandem with therapies relating to the roots of an individual’s BPD, emphasising the importance of treating both conditions simultaneously.

-If you or someone you know is struggling with borderline personality disorder, it is important to seek help and speak to a medical professional.
-Speak to a GP to discuss what support and treatment options are available.
+Speak to a GP to discuss what local support and treatment options are available.

 It is essential to seek help if an individual is also struggling with addiction.